Rural Wyo. County's Air Quality Rivals L.A.

 MESSICK: All of this in a county of just 10,000 people.

-Dr. TOM JOHNSTON (Retired Physician): Some mornings you can't see past that mountain because of the gray haze.
+TOM JOHNSTON: Some mornings you can't see past that mountain because of the gray haze.

 MESSICK: Tom Johnston is retired now but for decades he was the county's only doctor.
 He's looking out the picture window in his living room.
 There's a view of hay meadow buried in snow and beyond that are tall craggy mountains.
 Johnston says he's frustrated.